Apple In-App Purchase - SK2

 When you integrate the above, please follow these steps to test the initial payment configuration:

-- Contact Cleeng Broadcaster Success Specialists team to complete configuration on Cleeng’s side (add a payment method).
+5. Contact Cleeng Support Team to complete configuration on Cleeng’s side (add a payment method).

 Test Cases